What Is the Passive Restraint Discount?

 What is a passive restraint?

-Any vehicle safety device that automatically deploys in a collision to protect passengers qualifies.
+Any vehicle safety device that automatically deploys in a collision to protect passengers qualifies as a passive restraint.
 These are usually airbags, crumple zones, and automatic seat belts.

-What’s the difference between a active and a passive restraint?
+What’s the difference between active and passive restraints?

-A seat belt is an active device because you must manually buckle it.
+A seatbelt is an active device because you must manually buckle it.
 The car doesn’t do it for you.
-Only automatic seat belts and ones with pretensioners qualify for car insurance discounts.
+Only automatic seat belts and ones with pretensioners qualify for the passive restraint discount.

 What is an example of a passive restraint?

-There are only two good examples on today’s cars.
+There are only two good examples of passive restraint systems on today’s cars.
 The first is airbags, which deploy to protect your body from impact when your vehicle collides with an object.
 The second is automatic seat belts, which also deploy during a collision to protect you from sharp motions.

 Can I retrofit my car with airbags to qualify for a discount?